fooshftw/normalize.sh/README.md

 Version 1.0

-Bash script to separate normalize.css into sass partials
+Bash script to separate <a href="https://github.com/necolas/normalize.css/blob/master/normalize.css">normalize.css</a> into sass partials

+Setup just requires downloading the script or cloning the repo and ensuring it is executable.
 Sudo may be required for commands, or to run the script itself.

  cd ~ <br/>
  Clone this github repository <br/>